Photographic Competition History

 Awarded for the most outstanding Alpine Nature photograph.

 Also known as the "Syme Trophy" after Rod Syme the person who donated it in about 1985/6 and who was most associated with these two peaks.
 It originally depicted the two mountains etched on a metal plate attached to a timber plaque.
-The trophy went missing in the late 1990's and when it was rediscovered in 2009, the metal plate was missing and no pictures could be found showing how it orginally looked.
+The trophy went missing in the late 1990's and when it was rediscovered in 2009, some metal plateing was missing and no pictures could be found showing how it orginally looked.
 The remaining plated aluminium was found to be poorly cut and engraved.

-In time for the July 2009 Photo Competition, artist, Corey Koppe, recreated the award with all new graphics on gold dyed anacoil aluminium.
+In time for the July 2009 Photo Competition, local artist, Corey Koppe, recreated the award with all new graphics on gold dyed anacoil aluminium.
 An updated Section winners list engraved in this metal shows through as raised silver.
 The trophy will now remain on display in the Club's National Office Reference Library, Christchurch.

 Awarded as the inter-section competition prize, to the section with the most winner points.